 Exotic, velvety, and fresh, this fragrant perfume is one of the best for jasmine lovers.
 Comparably, it's a bit more affordable than some of its fellow bottles, and the elegant melding of jasmine sambac and jasmine Egypt infusion makes it extra special.

-Key notes: lily of the valley, lily, orange blossom, jasmine, tuberose, animal accord, ambrox
+Key Notes: Lily of the valley, lily, orange blossom, jasmine, tuberose, animal accord, and ambrox.

 Ex Nihilo's collections of Parisian-created scent concoctions are positively intoxicating, and Jasmin Fauve is the ultimate hybrid between blooming floral and raw leather.
 As the brand describes it, this jasmine perfume is "a journey into the center of a poisonous white flower, where only its diaphanous veins would be revealed."
 Intriguing, no?